Federal Sentencing Hearings

 A federal sentencing date is, undoubtedly, a day no one looks forward to.
 This is the day when a judge announces a defendant’s prison sentence and how long he or she will be on supervised release after serving time.
 The judge will also order any fines or mandatory financial assessments at this time, as well as announce any assets that are being forfeited.
+It is also the day that the judge normally takes the defendant into federal custody.

 It is a difficult day, to be sure.